aaronksaunders/aaronksaunders/README.md

 ### Hi there 👋 This Is Where The Magic Happens...

-- Sample Project Repos of mostly Ionic Framework; written in vuejs and reactjs with some old angular projects
+- Sample Project Repos of mostly [Ionic Framework](https://ionicframework.com/docs); written in vuejs and reactjs with some old angular projects
-- Alot of the repos are based on @YouTube Videos, Please Checkout the channel and like and subscribe for updates
+- Alot of the repos are based on [@YouTube Videos](https://www.youtube.com/channel/UCMCcqbJpyL3LAv3PJeYz2bg), Please Checkout the channel and like and subscribe for updates
+- Actively Blogging on [Dev.To](https://dev.to/aaronksaunders) please take a look

 <div>